 Upcoming Field Trips

-This year’s GSOC picnic will be held at the Rice Museum.
+This year’s GSOC potluck will be held at the Rice Museum.
 Your $10 will buy annual admission to the Rice Museum as a GSOC member.
 (Open to GSOC members only.)

 What to Bring on a GSOC Field Trip

 - Bring boots, raincoats, layered clothing even if it's not raining.
 Be prepared to get wet and muddy.

 - Pack a lunch unless a lunch destination is announced, then bring lunch money.

 - You must be a member of GSOC or a guest of a member to participate in the field trips.
 Become a member of GSOC!

 - The GSOC Board has decided that a registration fee will be charged on GSOC field trips.
 Refer to the trip description for the fee.

 - We encourage carpooling and may need to mandate carpooling on certain trips if parking space is limited at the stops on the trip.
 People who carpool are also asked to share the cost of the gasoline for the vehicle in which they are riding.